Path integrals, complex probabilities and the discrete Weyl representation: Complex probabilities in real-time path integrals on infinite dimensional Hilbert spaces

 \section{Complex probabilities in real-time path integrals on infinite dimensional Hilbert spaces}

-Systems with continuous variables can be approximated by discrete systems following section VII.
-In the continuous case a general Hamiltonian, $H(p,x)$, can be expressed as \beq H = \int \tilde{H}(p,x) U(x) V(p) dxdp \to \sum_{ij}\tilde{H}(p_j,x_i) U(x_i) V(p_j) dq_i dp_j \eeq
+For problems involving scattering or canonical field theories the relevant operators have continuous spectra.
+Systems with continuous variables can be approximated by discrete systems following section \ref{cont}.
+In the continuous case a general Hamiltonian, $H(p,x)$, can be approximated by